bOhYee/gtrack/README.md

 To manually provide the program with a new list of processes to track or with a new bucket, the `insert` command can be used:
 ```
 # To add a list of applications to the database
-$ gtrack insert -t game -f /path/to/the/list
+$ gtrack add -t game -f /path/to/the/list

 # To add a new bucket with tracking information to the database
-$ gtrack insert -t bucket -f /path/to/the/bucket
+$ gtrack add -t bucket -f /path/to/the/bucket
 ```

 To automatically search for new information to add in the folders specified inside the configuration file, the `scan` command can be used: